-Special Tourism Permissions - Long Range Roving Operation (no more than 35 metres)

-Access to the Planning Area (including Locations)

-- Maximum of 100 days access per vessel per year no booking. - 50 days access per vessel, in the 100-day period, to each Location. - May visit a Location twice in any seven consecutive days, with a visit or visits together being no more than 48 hours. - Up to 30 passengers (excluding crew) using a vessel no more than 35 metres in overall vessel length. - Up to 10 days per year with more than 30 passengers (excluding crew) subject to Location group size limits and notifying the Reef Authority in writing prior to conducting the operation. - Daily access (no booking) when operating to a permitted mooring or pontoon, excludes Group A Sensitive Locations (see below).

-Access to each Sensitive Location

-Group A Sensitive Location (refer Table 2, p.
-16)

-- 50 days access (with a booking) to the Sensitive Location. - 50 days access (no booking) when operating to a permitted mooring or pontoon.
+Special Tourism Permissions - Long Range Roving Operation (no more than 35 metres) Access to the Planning Area (including Locations) Maximum of 100 days access per vessel per year - no booking.
+50 days access per vessel, in the 100-day period, to each Location.
+May visit a Location twice in any seven consecutive days, with a visit or visits together being no more than 48 hours.
+Up to 30 passengers (excluding crew) using a vessel no more than 35 metres in overall vessel length.
+Up to 10 days per year with more than 30 passengers (excluding crew) subject to Location group size limits and notifying the Reef Authority in writing prior to conducting the operation.
+Daily access (no booking) when operating to a permitted mooring or pontoon, excludes Group A Sensitive Locations (see below).
+Access to each Sensitive Location Group A Sensitive Location (refer Table 2, p.
+16) Group B Sensitive Location (Lizard Island Locality 1 and Code Hole Locality) 50 days access (with a booking) to the Sensitive Location.
+50 days access (no booking) when operating to a permitted mooring or pontoon.
+50 days access (no booking).
+Daily access (no booking) when operating to a permitted mooring or pontoon.